libon/LintIssue/README.md

 Summary
 -------
-A submodule calls a function which requires a dangerious permission, without checking first if the permission is granted.
+A submodule calls a function which requires a dangerous permission, without checking first if the permission is granted.

 `./gradlew :app:lintDebug` produces inconsistent results: sometimes it reports `MissingPermission`, sometimes it doesn't, depending on if/where a `<uses-permission>` is declared in a manifest file.